DessimozLab/OMArk/README.md

 # OMArk

 OMArk is a software of proteome (protein-coding gene repertoire) quality assesment.
-It provides measure of proteome completeness, characterize all protein coding genes in the light of existing homologue,and identify the presence of contaminatino from other species.
+It provides measure of proteome completeness, characterize all protein coding genes in the light of existing homologs, and identify the presence of contamination from other species.
 OMArk rely on the OMA orthology database, from which it exploits orthology relationships, and on the OMAmer software for fast placement of all proteins into gene families.

 ## Installation

 You can use OMArk by cloning this repository.
 All dependancies can be installed in a conda environment, using the omark\_env.yml file.

 OMArk rely on an OMAmer database to run.
 For all OMArk features to work correctly, it is better for this database to cover a wide range of species.